winiar93/practice-git-merge-and-rebase/README.md

 8) Use "git commit" to conclude merge
 9) As last step perform `git push`.
 Additionally You can add `--force-with-lease` flag.
-It is a safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker or what have you).
+It is a safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker).
 It ensures you do not overwrite someone elses work by force pushing.

  # Practice rebase